turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2687838][end:2695860]] If you try to lose a little bit this notion, if you try to understand process and information in different terms, what happens?

 44:56 [[start:2696390][end:2699638]] I think that was more or less the question that I was trying to ask.
-[[start:2699804][end:2724750]] And if active inference and biosemiotics can, because they have less assumptions in terms of what happens inside the processing information content in the mind, if that can bring interesting answers or if you can use as a model to organize behavior.
+[[start:2699804][end:2724750]] And if active inference and biosemiotics can, because they have fewer assumptions in terms of what happens inside the processing information content in the mind, if that can bring interesting answers or if you can use it as a model to organize behavior.

-45:27 [[start:2727810][end:2743540]] And there's another point that also brought me to this type of thinking, was trying to understand how active inference can include the historicity of the agent.
+45:27 [[start:2727810][end:2743540]] And there's another point that also brought me to this type of thinking, which was trying to understand how active inference can include the historicity of the agent.
-[[start:2743990][end:2744402]] Right.
+[[start:2743990][end:2744402]] Right?
 [[start:2744456][end:2752950]] Because I think that something comes across debated in active inference, how you bring novelty into the state space.
 [[start:2753020][end:2760966]] Like, once you define that state space, the state space is more or less deterministic because everything will happen within that specific range.

-46:00 [[start:2760998][end:2767850]] So how does novelty comes within this type of modeling?
+46:00 [[start:2760998][end:2767850]] So how does novelty come within this type of modeling?

-46:08 [[start:2768430][end:2771930]] So how can you explain that if it does?
-[[start:2772000][end:2772860]] I don't know.
+46:08 [[start:2768430][end:2771930]] So how can you explain that?
+If it does, [[start:2772000][end:2772860]] I don't know.
 [[start:2774450][end:2779998]] It's more like an exploratory question that I was trying to make and see how that pans out.
 [[start:2780164][end:2782478]] I actually also don't have an answer for that.
-[[start:2782644][end:2797170]] But if you take seriously some more inactive claims that you need history of interactions to understand how agents behave, you cannot understand agents without that.
+[[start:2782644][end:2797170]] But if you take seriously some more enactive claims that you need history of interactions to understand how agents behave, you cannot understand agents without that.

 46:37 [[start:2797320][end:2802790]] So how does active inference answer this question specifically?
 [[start:2804250][end:2809618]] Right, because once yeah, I think that's still kind of debated.
-[[start:2809794][end:2821686]] I'm not sure if there's new developments in this specific topic, but I remember I think two years ago was like this specific papers from Di Paulo.
+[[start:2809794][end:2821686]] I'm not sure if there's new developments in this specific topic, but I remember I think two years ago was like these specific papers from Di Paulo.

-47:01 [[start:2821718][end:2828554]] I think the Lane dawa Forking path is specifically focusing on that in the formalisms and et cetera.
+47:01 [[start:2821718][end:2828554]] I think Laying Down a Forking path is specifically focusing on that in the formalisms, et cetera.
 [[start:2828682][end:2836420]] So I don't know if these two things can bring a little bit of more to the conversation, maybe not.

 47:18 _Daniel:_